-The Company had declared dividend last year only, the provision pertaining to transfer of shares on which dividend was unclaimed/unpaid for seven years to Investor Education and Protection Fund (IEPF) Authority will be applicable to the Company in the year 2029.
+The provision pertaining to transfer of shares on which dividend was unclaimed/unpaid for seven years to Investor Education and Protection Fund Authority will be applicable to the Company in the year 2029.

 23. APPRECIATION

 Your Directors place on record their sincere appreciation of the wholehearted support extended by the Company's bankers, business associates, employees' union, shareholders, auditors and various statutory authorities, both, central and state Government.